-Quercitrin is a precursor to querectin.
-From a chemistry standpoint, kaempfenol looks like querectin.
+Quercitrin is a precursor to quercetin.
+From a chemistry standpoint, kaempferol looks like quercetin.

-Researchers in Italy have noted a Kiwi peptide- called kissper – exerts both anti-inflammatory and antioxidant effect on human cells.
+Researchers in Italy have noted a Kiwi peptide- called kissper – exerts both anti-inflammatory and antioxidant effects on human cells.

 Sebum is an oil secreted from glands.
-Over-production of sebum can contribute to acne.
+The over-production of sebum can contribute to acne.
 Kiwi seed extract is used to balance sebum production to help reduce acne and inflammation.